25 Golden Age Movies Edited by Women

 The Trouble With Harry, 1955, Edited by Alma Macrorie

 Director Alfred Hitchcock is responsible for this Technicolor mystery starring Shirley MacLaine, Edmund Gwenn, and John Forsythe.
 It was the first and only collaboration between he and editor Alma Macrorie.
 All hell breaks loose in a small village in Vermont when a dead man’s body is found in the forest by Captain Albert Wiles (Gwenn).
 Believing he shot the man while hunting, Wiles attempts to bury the body.
-But in the process, discovers that there may be another suspect, the body’s ex-wife, Jennifer Rogers (MacLaine).
+But in the process, discovers that there may be another suspect, the deceased’s ex-wife, Jennifer Rogers (MacLaine).
 Chaos ensues, pulling the whole town into the investigation.
 Macrorie brought the film’s script to life by matching each quip with a perfectly timed cut, ultimately capturing the dark humor that was essential to carrying the film in this rare Hitchcock comedy.

 The Ten Commandments, 1956, Edited by Anne Bauchens